If you are going to train donkeys you will need tack. Tack care and the ability to recondition tack will become important because tack is expensive!

 The Solution: A Totally Natural DIY Tack Leather Conditioner!

 Right!
 Here’s where the second DIY Tack Care Project comes in.
 Making your own Leather Tack Conditioner!
-After much more research coupled with what my husband uses to soften hides he has tanned I came up with the most lovely leather tack conditioner.
-It’s easy to make, you’ll know first-hand what’s in it and you know its absolutely amazing for your leather!
+After much more research coupled with what my husband uses to soften hides he has tanned, I came up with the most lovely leather tack conditioner.
+It’s easy to make, you’ll know first-hand what’s in it and you know it’s absolutely amazing for your leather!
 No weird chemical smells and it will save you money!
-In fact, it will provide extra protection to your tack and maybe some aromatherapy for your horse too.
+In fact, it will provide extra protection to your tack and maybe some aromatherapy for your horse or donkey too.

 Leather Conditioner Formula